Stop Spreading Lies About Thanksgiving

 Teach Only Truth

-• If your students are too young to learn about genocide, don’t teach them about genocide.
-But don’t teach them falsehoods that they will have to later unlearn.
-Falsehoods that go in early form the template of our assumptions and common knowledge and are very hard to eradicate.
+• If your students are too young to learn about genocide, don’t teach them about it.
+But don’t teach them falsehoods that they will have to unlearn later.
+Falsehoods that enter early form the template of our assumptions and common knowledge and are very hard to eradicate.

 • Teaching untruths about the racial history of the U.S. alienates people of color from school, especially history/social studies.
 It widens the achievement gap.